How to use local fonts in Greenshift for GDPR

 For example, Popping Bold, Poppins Light, etc

-How to use custom fonts which are registered in theme
+How to use custom fonts that are registered in theme

-In many premium themes, you can have option to register local fonts.
-If you want to use such fonts also in Greenshift, you need to add local fonts in Greenshift settings, but don’t upload any font files.
-So, you need to add only name of font, which must be exactly the same as name of font which you register in theme or other plugin.
+In many premium themes, you can have the option to register local fonts.
+If you want to use such fonts also in Greenshift, you need to add local fonts in Greenshift settings but don’t upload any font files.
+So, you need to add only the name of the font, which must be exactly the same as the name of the font that you register in the theme or another plugin.

 «